Manual Lymphatic Drainage

 Lipedema treatment

-- Exercises including deep breathing, water walking, Aqua Lymphatic Therapy, walking outdoors while wearing compression, rebounding.
+• Exercises including deep breathing, water walking, Aqua Lymphatic Therapy, walking outdoors while wearing compression, rebounding, vibration plate.

-- Supplements (please see a qualified practitioner familiar with fat disorders).
-Some suggestions are selenium, bioflavonoids, butchers broom, Horse Chestnut seed extract, Wobenzyme, Vitalzyme and liver support.
-You can also search you-tube for a symposium by Dr. Karen Herbst and Linda Kahn, its worth watching.
+• Supplements (please see a qualified practitioner familiar with fat disorders).
+There are many supplements mentioned in you-tube symposiums by Dr. Karen Herbst and Linda Kahn, it's worth watching.